elyrepaircafe/elyrepaircafe.org.uk/src/content/faq/index.md

   answer: |
     Please bring any cables that are required to run the item.
 If it's battery powered, please make sure it is fully charged, or that you have some extra working batteries with you.
 We are very unlikely to be able to fix your item if it won't turn on.

-    We have a selection of common items—such as screws, clips, and fuses—in the repair cafe toolkit that can be used for the repair.
+    We have a selection of common items—such as screws, clips, and fuses—in the Repair Cafe toolkit that can be used for the repair.
 If you item requires something more specialised, your repairer will try to help you identify the part and suggest where you might be able to order a new one.
 You can then book into a future repair cafe—either in Ely, or another one in the area—to get help fitting it.
 Alternatively, you might feel confident enough to try a repair on your own!

 - title: What happens when I arrive?
   answer: |